-Students in the Master of Arts in Executive Leadership Studies program must hold at least a Bachelor’s degree from a regionally accredited institution with a minimum 2.50 grade point average for all coursework beyond high school.
-A minimum of three years of North Carolina Department of Public Instruction-recognized teaching experience is required by the time the student completes the program.
+Students in the EdS in Executive Leadership Studies program must hold at least a master’s degree from a regionally accredited institution with a minimum 3.0 grade point average on all graduate-level work.
+A minimum of three years of experience, administration is preferred.
+A North Carolina principal-level license is required.

 Additional information, including descriptions of specific courses and their corresponding credit hours, is available in the opens in a new windowAcademic Catalog.